cremadevelopment/CVPZ-Old/README.md

 - Should we identify environment of Develop, local, production and initialize/migrate the database there?
 - Do we have to identify if it's sql lite or sql server before to not migrate if it's sql lite?

-- Authorize maybe useing this -> <https://dev.to/_patrickgod/basic-authentication-with-a-net-core-web-api-2a59>
+- Authorize maybe using this -> <https://dev.to/_patrickgod/basic-authentication-with-a-net-core-web-api-2a59>
     - Helpful links <https://jasonwatmore.com/post/2019/10/14/aspnet-core-3-simple-api-for-authentication-registration-and-user-management>